francescoBianchi7/VideoGame/Google_tests/lib/googletest/docs/FAQ.md

 ## The compiler complains about "no match for 'operator<<'" when I use an assertion.
 What gives? ##

-If you use a user-defined type `FooType` in an assertion, you must make sure there is an `std::ostream& operator<<(std::ostream&, const FooType&)` function defined such that we can print a value of `FooType`.
+If you use a user-defined Enemytype `FooType` in an assertion, you must make sure there is an `std::ostream& operator<<(std::ostream&, const FooType&)` function defined such that we can print a value of `FooType`.